Cabot Street Cinema Theatre: Le Grand David and his own Spectacular Magic Company 1977 - 2012

 In 1976, it was purchased by Le Grand David.
-Live performances by Le Grand David and his own Spectacular Magic Company were shown from February 1977 through May 2012.
-During that time the resident company also showed feature films "worth seeing more than once."
+Live performances by Le Grand David and his own Spectacular Magic Company were shown from February 1977 through May 2012, ending shortly after the death of the troupe's founder and acting magician Cesareo Pelaez in March 2012.
+The theater also showed feature films "worth seeing more than once" and showed movies until it closed in the winter of 2012/13.

 On May 15, 2013, the owners/Le Grand David company announced that the Cabot was for sale.